MikLay/Secret-Path/README.md

 # Secret-Path
-This is a "Secret Path" application for the Android platform.
+This is "Secret Path" application for the Android platform.
 The main idea of this application is to test intelligence and intuition of the user in the game format.

-The purpose of this mobile application is to create test for the user and interest him in the tasks that need non-standard thinking.
+The purpose of this mobile application is to create test for the user and interest him in tasks that need nonstandard thinking.

-This product is developed as a training project within the course "Industrial practice" of the National University "Kyiv-Mohyla Academy".
+This product is developed as a training project within the course "Industrial practice" of the National University of "Kyiv-Mohyla Academy".

 ## Installation
-Download the `.zip` archive with our project or clone this repository with the following command:
+Download `.zip` archive with our project or clone this repository with the following command:
 ```bash
 git clone git@github.com:MikLay/Secret-Path.git
 ```
 Then, import the project into **Android Studio**.
-You can run the game on either the emulator device or your device.
-To run the game on your device, build the `release.apk` (see the section below).
+You can run the game on either emulator device or your device.
+To run the game on your device, build `release.apk` (see the section below).

 ## Build variants
-Use the Android Studio *Build Variants* button to choose between **production** and **staging** flavors combined with debug and release build types.
+In Android Studio use *Build Variants* button to choose between **production** and **staging** flavors combined with debug and release build types.

-Another option to generate the release file is to use the command line (from Android Studio, select View > Tool Windows > Terminal):
+Another option to generate the release file is to use command line (in Android Studio go to View > Tool Windows > Terminal):

 - on Windows
 ```